From Indian Lands to the Golden Gate

 Winter Quarters was built as a temporary city for about 4,000 Mormons they spent two years renewing their strength and confidence.
 They ordained a President and prepared to continue their journey to religious freedom.
 In 1848, the Mormons abandoned their city, leaving behind a mill, cemetery, and a network of roads, bridges and ferries.

-Marker series.
-This marker is included in the Lewis & Clark Expedition, and the Mormon Pioneer Trail marker series.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
+In addition, it is included in the Lewis & Clark Expedition, and the Mormon Pioneer Trail series lists.

 Location.
 41° 20.264′ N, 95° 57.639′ W. Marker is in Florence, Nebraska, in Douglas County.
 Marker is on 30th Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Omaha NE 68112, United States of America.
 Touch for directions.